ringcentral/engage-digital-messaging-ios/README.md

 6) Include header in your app delegate: `#include "Dimelo.h"`

-7) Follow the [API reference](Reference/html/index.html) to configure and use Dimelo instance.
+7) Follow the [API reference](http://rawgit.com/dimelo/Dimelo-iOS/master/Reference/html/index.html) to configure and use Dimelo instance.

 API Reference
 -------------

-You will find API documentation in `./Reference` folder.
+You can consult [API documentation](http://rawgit.com/dimelo/Dimelo-iOS/master/Reference/html/index.html) and in `./Reference` folder.
 Alternatively, you may consult `Dimelo/Dimelo.h` file.

 Files and folders